-There's an interactive map on our Local to You page.
+There's also an interactive map on our Local to You page.
 Simply pop in the rough location of your travels (using a nearby town or postcode if you have one) and what you want to see there.

 If you spot any incorrect information when you're looking at our maps please use our online map correction tool to let us know about it.

 It's a good idea to take a look at the dimensions of our waterways before setting off.
-You don’t want to end to try and squeeze a Dutch barge into the Huddersfield Narrow because you didn’t do your homework!
-However, waterway levels can vary greatly depending on the seasons and how much rain we’ve had so please use our dimension document as a rough guide only.
+You don’t want to try and squeeze a Dutch barge into the Huddersfield Narrow Canal because you didn’t check first!

-These guides list information we have on our facilities and stoppages.
+The Boaters' Guides are currently being reviewed and updated and will list information we have on our facilities and stoppages.

-Last date edited: 29 March 2017
+Last date edited: 15 May 2019